Thin Games with Symmetry and Concurrent Hyland-Ong Games: Concurrent Hyland-Ong games

 and we define $\sigma'(s) = (2, \alpha')$.

-It is routine to check that this preserves symmetry, is strong-receptive and courteous, and that its composition with $\chi_{A, B}$ is weakly equivalent to $\sigma$ -- copy indices have been heavily modified, but labels and causal dependency remains the same.
-Uniqueness up to symmetry follows from the fact that arena labels have to be preserved, and the dependency annotations in $\oc (A\tto B)$ are forced by the causality in $S$.
-Only copy indices can be modified, and they do not matter up to symmetry. \end{proof}
+It is routine to check that this map is strong-receptive and courteous, and that its composition with $\oc C \parallel \chi_{A, B}$ is positively symmetric to $\sigma$.
+It follows from Lemma \ref{lem:Phi_sym} that it preserves symmetry, and that it is unique up to positive symmetry. \end{proof}

 From that, we deduce the following.